Bourgogne Chardonnay -Château de Dracy

 Tasting

-The nose is floral and the palate straightforward, supple and well balanced with beautiful minerality.
-The finish is velvety with a hint of hazelnut.
+Delicate nose featuring notes of flowers.
+Bold start to the palate, which is soft and well balanced featuring lovely minerality.
+The finish is silky and fragrant with a hint of hazelnut.

 Food/wine pairing